dreardon1021/first-express-app/README.md

 # first-express-app
-First express app created during node/express course
+First express app created during node/express course.
+This is a work in progress and is usually updated daily